Query processing architecture guide

 Resolve indexes on views

 As with any index, SQL Server chooses to use an indexed view in its query plan only if the Query Optimizer determines it is beneficial to do so.

 Indexed views can be created in any edition of SQL Server.
-In some editions of some versions of SQL Server, the Query Optimizer automatically considers the indexed view.
-In some editions of some versions of SQL Server, to use an indexed view, the
+In some editions of some older versions of SQL Server, the Query Optimizer automatically considers the indexed view.
+In some editions of some older versions of SQL Server, to use an indexed view, the

 The SQL Server Query Optimizer uses an indexed view when the following conditions are met:

 - The Query Optimizer finds a match between the view index columns and elements in the query, such as the following:

 - Search condition predicates in the WHERE clause

 - Aggregate functions